Around 61% of perimenopausal and menopausal women are affected by dry eye syndrome.

 - A: Yes.
 Without sufficient tears, your eyes are not protected from the outside world, leading to an increased risk of eye infections.
 Severe dry eye syndrome can lead to abrasions or inflammation on the cornea, the front surface of the eye.
 This can cause pain, a corneal ulcer, and long-lasting vision problems.Menopause causes many changes throughout your body.
 If you’re experiencing dry eye symptoms due to hormonal changes, contact Calgary Dry Eye Treatment Centre to find out what dry eye treatments are available to give your eyes relief.

-Calgary Dry Eye Treatment Centre serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, all throughout Alberta.
+Calgary Dry Eye Treatment Centre serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , all throughout Alberta.